 In Murals for the People four artists use the MCA’s galleries as their workspace to create wall-size panels which are exhibited in various Chicago neighborhoods.
-The MCA organizes Milanese artist Enrico Baj’s first solo museum show in the United States, and White on White, an important survey of works of art that are all white.
+The MCA organizes Milanese artist Enrico Baj’s first solo museum exhibition in the United States, and White on White, an important survey of works of art that are all white.
 Stephen S. Prokopoff becomes director.

-The MCA presents the first U.S. retrospective exhibition of work by American artist Lee Bontecou.
+The MCA presents the first US retrospective exhibition of work by American artist Lee Bontecou.
 Chicago Imagist Art is the first major museum exhibition to examine the work of the Chicago imagists.
 Modern Masters from Chicago Collections is a survey of paintings, drawings, and sculpture created between 1910 and 1960.

 The MCA presents a memorial exhibition of the work of Eva Hesse, before most other institutions have recognized her importance.
-American artists Richard Artschwager and Alan Shields receive their first one-person museum shows at the MCA.
+American artists Richard Artschwager and Alan Shields receive their first one-person museum exhibitions at the MCA.

 Historical themes are explored in Abstract Art in Chicago and One Hundred Years of Architecture in Chicago: Continuity of Structure and Form.
 Among the artists featured in provocative exhibitions are Manierre Dawson, Richard Diebenkorn, Clarence John Laughlin, Joel Shapiro, and John Storrs.
 Lewis Manilow becomes president.

 The highlight of the exhibition schedule is the first showing of Antoni Tàpies’s work at an American museum.
 The MCA marks its 10th anniversary by launching a major fundraising drive and purchasing the three-story townhouse next to the museum.
 The expansion of the MCA’s galleries serves as the humorous focus for Claes Oldenburg’s The Mouse Museum/The Ray Gun Wing.